melvyg/housing-analysis/README.md

 **Preparing and Exploring the data**

-This step was confirming the data sources and features to examine -- that is the Kings County, WA home sales data as well as the NHGIS demographic data while targeting location-centric based features.
-The next and one of the most important step to perform is data exploration to examine and obvious correlations between our features and our target of house price, and being mindful of the features that are potentially relevant to our stakeholders.
+This step was confirming the data sources and features to examine -- that is the King County, WA home sales data as well as the NHGIS demographic data while targeting location-centric based features.
+The next and one of the most important steps to perform is data exploration to examine any obvious correlations between our features and our target of house price, while also being mindful of the features that are potentially relevant to our stakeholders.

 **Clean the data**

 Another important step to perform that is done in conjunction with data exploration is examining the data quality ie. missing values, mis-inputs, etc. For example, the features missing the most entries included whether a property contained a waterfront and the year the house was renovated.
 The waterfront feature was more relevant for our analysis, and we dropped year renovated.
-Tt was discovered that ~11% of the total rows of the dataset were missing the waterfront feature.
+It was discovered that ~11% of the total rows of the dataset were missing the waterfront feature.
 As a result, we decided to simply drop the rows missing waterfront reducing our dataset from 21,597 rows to 19,164.

 Another consideration during this step is observing the outliers and handling any skewed distrubutions within our features or target that may affect our regression modeling efforts.
 The strongest right-skewed observations were seen within the median income feature and house price distributions.
 Outliers were removed for median income instances with a z-score larger than 2.

 **Build our model and check we're meeting the model's assumptions**

 In building our model, the steps include selecting our features, engineering any desired features, and transforming them in a way our regression model can ingest for an informative output.
-For example, our waterfront and view features are categorical, therefore we would one-hot-encode for the model to interpret them as distinguished classes versus one class being viewed as 'higher' or 'lower' in value.
+For example, our waterfront and view features are categorical, therefore we would one-hot-encode them for the model to interpret them as distinguished classes versus one class being viewed as 'higher' or 'lower' in value.
 Morever, the distance from downtown was a location-based feature created calculating the geo distance from the home's lat lon coordinates from the coordinates of downtown Seattle.

 After preparing our features, we build our model and interpret the resulting R-squared, intercept, feature coefficients, and p-values to evaluate how well the features explain the variance within our house price target.